Exhaust smoke and coolant diagnostic guide

 Cracked cylinder head

 Less common, but serious.
-Coolant may enter cylinders or oil passages.
+Coolant may enter cylinders or oil passages after overheating.

 Damaged engine block

-Rare, but possible after severe overheating or freezing damage.
+Rare, but possible after severe overheating, freezing damage or major engine stress.

 EGR cooler leak

-On some diesels, a leaking EGR cooler can send coolant into the intake/exhaust path.
+On some diesels, a leaking EGR cooler can send coolant into the intake or exhaust path.

 Coolant leak near exhaust